 The country's first special economic zone - the brainchild of late Chinese leader Deng Xiaoping - was established here in 1980.
 Shenzhen has been a touchstone for China's reform and opening-up policy since then.

-The city is the high-tech and manufacturing hub of southern China, home to the world's third-busiest container port, and the fourth-busiest airport on the Chinese mainland.
+The city is the high-tech and manufacturing hub of southern China, home to the world's third-busiest container port and the fourth-busiest airport on the Chinese mainland.
 It is one of the country's most popular tourist destinations.
-It was also elected one of the top 10 Chinese cities popular with expats in 2013.
+It was also elected one of the top 10 Chinese cities popular with expats in 2014.
 The high-tech, financial services, modern logistics and cultural industries are mainstays of the city.
-New industries of strategic importance and modern service industries are quickly becoming new engines for the city's economic growth.
+Emerging industries of strategic importance and modern service industries are quickly becoming new engines for the city's economic growth.

 As a State-level innovative city, Shenzhen has chosen independent innovation as the dominant strategy for its future development.
-The number of Shenzhen's PCT (Patent Cooperation Treaty) applications has topped Chinese cities for 10 consecutive years.
-Shenzhen ranked fourth in Forbes' 2013 list of innovative mainland cities.
+The number of Shenzhen's PCT (Patent Cooperation Treaty) applications has topped Chinese cities for several years.
+Over the years, the number of makers in Shenzhen has been growing drastically.
+Many of the institutions, including Chaihuo Maker Space, Makeblock, and Seeed Studio, have already gained much fame and influence both domestically and overseas.
+A Maker Week is held every June in Shenzhen, which provides makers from all over the world an international platform to create and innovate.

 Shenzhen is an ecological garden city, with half of its total area under a form of environmental protection that bans construction.
-The urban greenbelt coverage in developed areas is 45.07%.
+The urban greenbelt coverage is 45.07% in 2014.
 Shenzhen is China's first city to win the Nations in Bloom Award, and named on the United Nations Environment Program's Global 500 Laureate Roll of Honor.

 The development of Shenzhen, China's gateway to the outside world, is regarded as the epitome of the country's drive toward reform and modernization.